Gaining New Clients From Marketing

 Putting Pen to Paper – Developing Content

-Things to get out of the way…
+If things to get out of the way…

 - Don’t hand this task to a member of the team who doesn’t have the time and isn’t skilled in creative content writing.
 It just won't get done.

-- Yes content is expensive as it takes time and resource, but the results will make it worth while.
-If you have the right team in place they will make the most out of every word generated!
+- Yes, content is expensive as it takes time and resource, but the results will make it worth while.
+If you have the right team in place; they will make the most out of every word generated!

 - The results gained from doing this right are often mind blowing, but it doesn’t happen overnight.
 Give it time, quarterly reviews are a great starting point and KPI’s are vital.
 Remember if the goals are defined properly the team can work out how much traffic they need and workout conversion rates.

-Content comes in every form: website service pages, blog posts, emails, social media posts, eBook, whitepapers….
+Content comes in every form: website service pages, blog posts, emails, social media posts, eBook, white-papers….
 The list is endless.